 Serving an all-day menu that includes fried breakfasts served in a pan, complete with homemade soda bread and pats of Glenilen butter, there’s bottles of old school YR sauce on the side if you’re so inclined.
 Loose leaf Barry’s tea is served in generous silver pots with dainty strainers while a wine list offers 8 wines by glass and bottle as well as a few carefully chosen Irish craft cider and beers.

-The commitment to Irish foods is evident on the menu where rustic sandwiches are served in blaas, Waterford’s famous floury baps, and items like Bellingham Blue cheese, Burren Smokehouse fish and Kettyle ham are all name checked.
+The commitment to Irish foods is evident on the menu where rustic sandwiches are served in blaas, Waterford’s famous floury baps, and items like Coolea cheese, Burren Smokehouse fish, Michael Bermingham’s spiced beef are among the many name checked artisan foods and drinks.

-Hot mains, perhaps fish cakes or beef and Guinness stew are offered alongside sandwiches, cold deli boards, salads comprise and daily specials.
-While only serving breakfast, lunch and cakes they do host occasional evening supper clubs based around talks by visiting food producers.
+Hot mains, perhaps fish cakes or beef and Guinness stew are offered alongside sandwiches, cold deli boards, salads and daily specials.
+While mainly serving breakfast, lunch and cakes they do open late on a couple of evenings and they host occasional evening supper clubs based around talks by visiting food producers.

-A wonderful city centre flagship for Ireland’s artisan produce Hatch & Sons’ heart is in the right place, even if service is a little scatty at busy periods.
+A wonderful city centre flagship for Ireland’s artisan produce Hatch & Sons’ heart is in the right place.
 Dishes are clean and light, which is a good thing as it leaves room for the tempting baking on display.
 If it’s on offer, their carrot cake is amongst the finest in Dublin.